 How does this affect my applicant log?

 When inviting all candidates to apply to the requisitions, you may have some that decide that they are not interested in that specific position.
 Therefore, only those that applied would be considered in the applicant pool.
 Those that decided not to apply would be considered a candidate under the 4th prong of the internet applicant rule (withdrawn/presumed not interested).

-If you have steady applications and hires, close the requisition on a regular basis (every 30-120 days) and have people re-apply to the new pipeline requisition.
-Doing so will help clean up the active pools and allow you to analyze smaller data sets.
+You want to ensure that you close the requisition on a regular basis (every 30-120 days) and have candidates re-apply to the new pipeline requisition.
+This will allow you to clean up the active pools and analyze smaller data sets.